nlccesc/cloudhacks-2024/README.md

 ## Conclusion ##

 I have integrated AI techniques and optimization algorithms to provide a novel and adaptive solution for DDoS attack prevention.
 By leveraging continuous learning and dynamic strategy selection, it offers a robust and scalable approach to mitigating evolving cyber threats with the interweaving of evolutionary computation and machine learning.

+## UPDATES (25/06/2024)

+Network Architecture:

+Changed network architecture from a standard network to a dueling network.
+This improved learning efficiency and stability by separating value and advantage streams.

+Experience Replay:

+Samples experiences now based on priority where it focuses on more informative transitions compared to the previous iteration where it samples experiences uniformly

+Experience Tuple:

+Added 'next_context' which allows for Temporal Difference (TD) error calculation

+Training Process:

+Added importance-sampling weights in the loss function so that it adjusts the updates based on the sampling probabilities so that it reduces bias.

+Improvements:
+- increased max rewards from 0.4 to 0.5.
+- decreased server response time by 25.7%.